MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/extension-python.md

 2. BxlServer is included with Machine Learning Services (In-Database) and runs in a separate process from the Python runtime.
 3. BxlServer determines the connection target and initiates a connection using ODBC, passing credentials supplied as part of the connection string in the Python script.
 4. BxlServer opens a connection to the SQL Server instance.
-5. When an external script runtime is called, the Launchpad service is invoked, which in turn starts the appropriate launcher: in this case, PythonLauncher.dll.
+5. When an external script runtime is called, the launchpad service is invoked, which in turn starts the appropriate launcher: in this case, PythonLauncher.dll.
 Thereafter, processing of Python code is handled in a workflow similar to that when Python code is invoked from a stored procedure in T-SQL.
 6. PythonLauncher makes a call to the instance of the Python that is installed on the SQL Server computer.
 7. Results are returned to BxlServer.
 8. SQL Satellite manages communication with SQL Server and cleanup of related job objects.